 We do not have a physical museum for you to visit but in this virtual museum you can find out about some of our industrial past, historic places, buildings and residents as well as look at a range of photographs from the past.

-Our aim is to grow this collection and anyone with any photographs, stories or history which they would like us to add, please contact the Community Council.
+Our aim is to grow this collection and anyone with any photographs, stories or history which they would like us to add, please contact the Town Council.
 We are particularly keen to collect your personal memories from the past – so if you feel like writing something down for posterity please send it in to us.

 So please come along and enter our galleries and see what you can find out about the history of the Pontyclun area.
 Just click on the door of the galley you want to enter.